guitarrapc/valentia/README.md

 ## Version 0.3.x

-- version : 0.3.1
+- version : 0.3.2

 	[ author : guitarrapc ]

-	[ Oct 4, 2013 ]
+	[ Nov 3, 2013 ]

-	* Added TaskParameter parameter for Invoke-Valentia, Invoke-ValentiaParallel, Invoke-ValentiaAsync.
-Now you can use $args[0] ...[x] to pass variables into task when execute valentia command.
-	* Added Invoke-valentiaDeployGroupRemark, Invoke-valentiaDeployGroupUnremark to ease you remark, mark deploy group ipaddresses in one command.
-	* Exmaple for Invoke-valentiaDeployGroupRemark, Invoke-valentiaDeployGroupUnremark is added to README.
-	* fix link to fastcopy.
-	* fix Get-ValentiaGroup parameter of deployfolder was mandatory.
-It supposed to be not mandatory.
-	* fix some messages on Write-Verbose and Write-Warning.
-	* little configuration for valentia-config.ps1
+	* Split all valentia functions to each .ps1, now valentia can manage each of function more easier.
+	* Added function ```Show-ValentiaGroup```.
+Want to check deploygroup files in deploygroup branch folder
+	* fix issue 19 : Host message show as object[] when upload, and upload list item was multiple.
+	* fix issue 20 : Can not execute Initialize-ValentiaEnvironment with not Server OS.
+	* fix issue 21 : New-ValentiaFolder could not create branch folder as configured.
+	* fix issue 22 : Result compress result as Format-Table when ScriptBlock or Task output as format-table.

 # Valid OS and PowerShell Verstion